Webdev-DavidM/Frontend-mentors-clock/README.md

 ## Overview

-The challenge Users should be able to: <br />
+This project required me to replicate an application using prototypes provided in Sketch in mobile, tablet and desktop sizes.
+I downloaded the sketch files and used them develop the application.

+## Features

-• Press the refresh icon to load a new quote <br />
+-  Press the refresh icon to load a new quote
+-  Press the moon/sun icon to change between dark/light themes
-• Press the more or less icon to reveal/hide additional information
+-  press the more or less icon

 ## Screenshot